-46 Years Ago: Jimi Hendrix Experience Makes Their Live Debut
+The Day the Jimi Hendrix Experience Made Their Live Debut

-The Jimi Hendrix Experience made their live debut 46 years ago this week with four dates in France.
+The Jimi Hendrix Experience made their live debut in the middle of October 1966 with four dates in France.

-Upon his arrival in England, the guitarist’s manager, former Animals bassist Chas Chandler, introduced Hendrix to drummer Mitch Mitchell and bassist Noel Redding, the duo who would become the Experience.
-After only a week of rehearsals, Chandler put the band on the road supporting French singer Johnny Hallyday.
+Upon his arrival in England, the guitarist’s manager, former Animals bassist Chas Chandler, introduced Hendrix to drummer Mitch Mitchell and bassist Noel Redding, the duo that would become the Experience.
+After a week of rehearsals, Chandler put the band on the road supporting the French singer Johnny Hallyday.

-The opening date was at the Novelty in Evreux, France on October 13, 1966 and the trek wound up on the 18th at the Olympia Theater in Paris.
-Also on the bill were Long Chris, The Blackbirds and for the final date, the Brian Auger Trinity.
-Less than a week later, the Experience would make their debut in the UK.
+The opening date was at the Novelty in Evreux, France on Oct.
+13, 1966, and the trek wound up five days later at the Olympia Theater in Paris.
+Also on the bill were Long Chris, the Blackbirds and, for the final date, the Brian Auger Trinity.
+Less than a week later, the Experience would make their debut in the U.K.